-Gratz College is accredited by The Middle States Commission on Higher Education or MSCHE.
+Gratz College is a private, nonprofit, fully accredited institution, accredited by The Middle States Commission on Higher Education.
 MSCHE defines accreditation as the following:

 Accreditation is a process of peer review that the educational community has adopted for its self-regulation since early in the 20th century.
 It is a voluntary process intended to strengthen and sustain the quality and integrity of higher education, making it worthy of public confidence.
 Institutions choose to apply for accredited status, and once accredited, they agree to abide by the standards of their accrediting organization and to regulate themselves by taking responsibility for their own improvement.

 MSCHE is a regional accreditor that reviews the whole institution.
 This includes educational programs and curricula, student achievement, faculty, facilities and equipment, student support services, recruiting and admissions practices, the institution’s financial condition, administrative effectiveness, governing boards, and several other aspects of the institution.